joalla/discogs_client/docs/source/fetching_data.md

 ### Special properties

-Get a list of `Artist`s representing this artist's aliases:
+Get a list of `Artist`s representing this artists' aliases:

 ```python
 >>> artist.aliases